PropNuts/wizardtracker-device-daemon/README.md

-# wizardtracker-logger
+# wizardtracker-device-daemon

-This project contains the RSSI logging and device control daemon for the PropNuts WizardTracker.
+This project contains the device control and data streaming daemon for the PropNuts WizardTracker.

 ## Setup